The pros and cons of currency cards

 The biggest disadvantage of pre-paid currency cards are their fee and charge structures, which vary massively and can cause confusion and make comparisons difficult.

-These are not the only fees to watch out for.
+There are other fees to watch out for.
 As well as a fee for getting a replacement card, some providers will charge when you top-up the card or renew it.

-Finally, Travelex (which also provides currency cards for Thomas Cook and the Co-Op) levies an inactivity fee of £2 if you don’t use a card loaded with currency for more than 12 consecutive months.
+Finally, Travelex (which also provides currency cards for Thomas Cook and the Co-Op) levies a monthly inactivity fee of £2 if you don’t use a card loaded with currency for more than 12 consecutive months.

 Ricky Bruce, a researcher at data provider Moneyfacts, says: “Pre-paid currency cards can be hard to compare because of the different fee structures.
 To make sure you don’t get stung, you should read the terms and conditions of a card carefully and make sure you get the right one for your needs.”